AbhishekKumarRay/AbhishekKumarRay/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=AbhishekKumarRay.AbhishekKumarRay)

-Hi, I'm [Abhishek Kumar Ray](http://brocoder404.epizy.com/), a passionate, self-taught Front-End and a Machine Learning Enthusiast, currently pursing my Bachelor's Degree from Chandigarh University, Punjab. <br>
+Hi, I'm [Abhishek Kumar Ray](http://brocoder404.epizy.com/), a passionate, self-taught Front-End Developer and a Machine Learning Enthusiast, currently pursing my Bachelor's Degree from Chandigarh University, Punjab. <br>
 My career objective is to become a Visionary developer with deep knowledge in research and analytics.
 <br>
 I am also an open-source enthusiast.
 I enjoy learning from the open-source community, and I also love the way collaboration and knowledge sharing happens through open-source.